Local-Connectivity-Lab/ccn-coverage-api/README.md

 The project uses `Node.js` and `TypeScript` for most of the components.

+Avoid committing your change directly to the `main` branch.
+Check out your own private branch for your development and submit a pull request when the feature/bug fix/cleanup is ready for review.
+Follow the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/contributing-docs/commit-message-guidelines.md) for your commit message.
+Versions will be managed based on those commit messages.

+Refer to our [development guide](DEVELOPMENT.md) for more information.

 ## Testing
 We use `docker compose` to mock other components in the system, i.e. LDAP for authentication and MongoDB with mock data.
 Run `docker compose up` to run the whole system.
 The main API service is running under port 3000, which is also exposed to the host machine.